-Giannis’ length and quick-driving ability makes him a threat on both sides of the ball, and many teams around the league have found that out the hard way.
-He’s been romantically linked to Mariah Riddlesprigger, who played collegiate volleyball and interned for the NBA for two years.
-The two often post on their social media accounts about each other, and Mariah can be seen at many of Giannis’ games.
+Antetokounmpo’s height and quick-driving ability make him a threat on both sides of the ball, and many teams around the league have found that out the hard way.

 1. She Played Collegiate Voleyball at Rice University

-Riddlesprigger is originally from the Fresno, California area and went to school at Bullard High School before attending Rice University.
-She was a star volleyball player in high school and played on Rice’s volleyball team starting as a freshman.
-She was an outside hitter and was fourth on her team with 193 kills during her first season.
+Riddlesprigger is originally from the Fresno, California, area and attended Bullard High School before enrolling at Rice University.
+She was a star volleyball player in high school and played on Rice’s volleyball team, starting as a freshman.
+She was an outside hitter and was fourth on her team, with 193 kills during her first season.

-During her sophomore year, she recorded seven double-doubles and saw even more playing time as a junior in 2012.
+During her sophomore year, she recorded seven double-doubles; she saw even more playing time as a junior in 2012.
 Riddlesprigger played in 30 matches her third season and was ranked No. 17 in the conference in digs per set.

-2. She Graduated From Rice with a Degree in Sports Management
+2. She Obtained a Degree in Sports Management

-Riddlesprigger graduated from the university in 2014 with a degree in sports management and sociology, her LinkedIn account said.
+Riddlesprigger graduated from Rice University in 2014, with a degree in sports management and sociology, according to her LinkedIn page.
 She also minored in business and was a member of the Student Athlete Advisory Committee.

-3. Riddlesprigger’s Internship Allowed Her to Network With NBA Executives
+3. Her Internship Allowed Her to Network With NBA Executives

-“The bigger responsibilities helped her gain the respect of the people around her,” Landon Michelson from Rice wrote in the article.
+“The bigger responsibilities helped her gain the respect of the people around her,” Landon Michelson wrote in the article.

-Some of her fondest memories from the internship were networking with professionals, she told Michelson.
+Some of Riddlesprigger’s fondest memories from the internship were networking with professionals, she told Michelson.